 BRCA1 mutation carriers may have reduced fertility

-While both BRCA1 and BRCA2 mutation carriers have been shown to be less likely to miscarry than non-carriers, women with BRCA gene mutations are more likely to be infertile as a result of an early loss of egg reserves.
+While both BRCA1 and BRCA2 mutation carriers have been shown to be less likely to miscarry than non-carriers, women with BRCA gene mutations are more likely to be infertile as a result of an early loss of egg reserves, in part due to genetic errors in the specialized cell division process that makes eggs.
 Such women should take this possible early reduction in egg supply into account when planning their families.
-One 2015 study reported that treatment for infertility does not appear to increase the risk of ovarian cancer among women with a BRCA1 or BRCA2 mutation.
+It has been reported that treatment for infertility does not appear to increase the risk of ovarian cancer among women with a BRCA1 or BRCA2 mutation.

 Breastfeeding reduces breast cancer risk for BRCA1 carriers